KellyS-OESC/KellyS-OESC/readme.md

-My name is Kelly Smith and I am new to Githum.
+My name is Kelly Smith and I am new to Github.